darekrossman/devbot/README.md

 # Slack Bolt App

-A basic Slack app using Bolt framework with AI Assistant functionality.
+A TypeScript-based Slack app using Bolt framework with AI Assistant functionality.

 ## Setup